nodejs/node-addon-api/doc/setup.md

 targeted node version *does not* have N-API built-in.

-The preprocessor directive `NODE_ADDON_API_DISABLE_DEPRECATED` can be defined at compile time to skip the definition of deprecated APIs.
+The preprocessor directive `NODE_ADDON_API_DISABLE_DEPRECATED` can be defined at compile time before including `napi.h` to skip the definition of deprecated APIs.